-An issuer requesting a partial revocation order should submit an application, with the application fees, to the securities regulatory authorities in all jurisdictions where the issuer's securities are cease-traded and where the proposed trades (distribution in Quebec) would occur.
+An issuer requesting a partial revocation order should submit an application, with the application fees, to the securities regulatory authorities in all jurisdictions where the issuer's securities are cease-traded and where the proposed trades would occur.
 The application should include the following information:

-- (a) the jurisdictions where the issuer's securities are cease-traded and where the proposed trades (distribution in Quebec) would occur; - (b) details of any revocation applications currently in progress in the other jurisdictions including the name(s) of the regulators' staff (if known) dealing with the application; - (c) a description of the proposed trades (distribution in Quebec) and their purpose; - (d) a draft partial revocation order that includes: - (i) a condition that the applicant will obtain and provide to the relevant securities regulatory authorities signed and dated acknowledgements from all participants in the proposed transaction, which clearly state that the issuance of a partial revocation order does not guarantee the issuance of a full revocation order in the future; and
+- the jurisdictions where the issuer's securities are cease-traded and where the proposed trades would occur; - (b) details of any revocation applications currently in progress in the other jurisdictions; - (c) a description of the proposed trades and their purpose; - (d) a draft partial revocation order that includes: - (i) a condition that the applicant will obtain and provide to the relevant securities regulatory authorities signed and dated acknowledgements from all participants in the proposed trades, which clearly state that the issuance of a partial revocation order does not guarantee the issuance of a full revocation order in the future; and - (ii) a condition that the applicant will provide a copy of the CTO and partial revocation order to all participants in the proposed trades; - (e) use of proceeds information as discussed in section 4.2(2), in the case of a proposed exempt financing:

-- (ii) a condition that the applicant will provide a copy of the CTO and partial revocation order to all participants in the proposed transaction; - (e) use of proceeds information as discussed in section 4.2 (2), in the case of a proposed exempt financing; - (f) details of the exemptions the issuer intends to rely on to complete the proposed transactions; and - (g) if the proposed transactions are the result of a decision by a court, a copy of the relevant court order.
+- (f) if applicable, details of the exemptions the issuer intends to rely on to complete the proposed trades; and - (g) if the proposed trades are the result of a decision by a court, a copy of the relevant court order.